mff-uk/dataspecer/applications/api-specification/README.md

 In case you only need to build this applcation, run `npm run build` specifically from this directory.
 It is possible to run the live server via `npm run dev` from this directory.
 Before starting the live server, all of the dependencies have to be built.

+Please know that for the full experience of the feature on your local machine in addition to this component api-specification (`applications/client`) additional components need to be run.
+These components are:

+- structure editor (located in: `applications/client`)
+- dataspecer manager (located in: `applications/manager`)
+- backend (located in: `services/backend`)